 Occupations and Workforce

-White Mountain is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, White Mountain isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in White Mountain are a mix of both white- and blue-collar jobs.
 Overall, White Mountain is a city of service providers, sales and office workers and professionals.
 There are especially a lot of people living in White Mountain who work in teaching (16.67%), management occupations (14.58%) and sales jobs (10.42%).

 Setting & Lifestyle

-One of the nice things about White Mountain is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+White Mountain is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 White Mountain, even though it is a small city, has many people who use public transportation every day to get to and from work.
 This is a great benefit for people in the, city who have a need for low-cost transportation.